 - The Spock: Libra

-- Throwing Off The Disability: The Hulk had left Rick Jones crippled, and began the story that way.
-He managed to heal himself with the "Destiny Force"
+- Throwing Off the Disability: The Hulk had left Rick Jones crippled, and begins the story that way.
+He managed to heal himself with the "Destiny Force".

 - Time Stands Still: Seen at the bad future that begins the story, and before Immortus tried to kill Rick Jones.